 - A. Permitted Forms and Functions: All forms and functions permitted in the underlying Zoning District, as identified in Title 12-8, Table 2 (Form and Function Table) shall be permitted to the extent that they are not prohibited by any other ordinance and provided they meet the applicable performance standards of the Floodway Fringe District. - B. Performance Standards: All development must be consistent with the need to minimize flood damage and meet the following applicable performance standards.
-Where base flood elevations have not been provided on the Flood Insurance Rate Map, the Iowa Department of Natural Resources shall be contacted to compute such data.
+Until a regulatory floodway is designated, no development may increase the Base Flood Elevations more than one (1) foot.
 The applicant will be responsible for providing the Department of Natural Resources with sufficient technical information to make such determination. - 1.
 Fill: Fill shall be allowed subject to the following standards: - a.
 No more than twenty percent (20%) of the area of the lot located in the Floodway Fringe District shall be filled above the grade depicted on the City's 2006 Topographic Maps. - b.
 The fill material must be compacted to at least ninety five percent (95%) of Standard Laboratory Maximum Dry Density (Standard Proctor), according to ASTB Standard D-698.
 Fill soils must be fine grained soils of low permeability such as those classified as CH, CL, SC or ML according to ASTM Standard D-2487, "Classification of Soils for Engineering Purposes".
 The fill material must be homogenous and isotropic. - c.
 The fill cannot alter existing drainage patterns on the lot. - d.
-All fill added to the lot since May 1, 2006, shall be added to the proposed fill in determining whether more than twenty percent (20%) of the lot has been filled. - e.
-A certification from an accredited soil testing professional, certifying that the requirements of this subsection are met, shall be submitted prior to issuance of any permits for further construction on the site. - 2.
-All new and substantially improved structures shall: - a.
-Be adequately anchored to prevent flotation, collapse or lateral movement of the structure.
+All fill added to the lot since May 1, 2006, shall be added to the proposed fill in determining whether more than twenty percent (20%) of the lot has been filled. - A certification from an accredited soil testing professional, certifying that the requirements of this subsection are met, shall be submitted prior to issuance of any permits for further construction on the site.

-- b.
-Use construction methods and practices that will minimize flood damage. - Use construction materials and utility equipment that are resistant to flood damage. - 3.
+- 2. All new and substantially improved structures shall: - a.
+Be designed and adequately anchored to prevent flotation, collapse or lateral movement of the structure. - b.
+Use construction methods and practices that will minimize flood damage. - c.
+Use construction materials and utility equipment that are resistant to flood damage. - 3.
 Residential structures All new or substantially improved residential structures shall have the lowest floor, including basement, elevated a minimum of three (3) feet above the base flood elevation.
 Construction shall be upon compacted fill which shall, at all points, be no lower than 3.0 ft. above the base flood elevation and extend at such elevation at least 18 feet beyond the limits of any structure erected thereon.
 Alternate methods of elevating (such as piers or extended foundations) may be allowed subject to approval by the Zoning Board of Adjustment, where the Board finds that existing topography, street grades, or other factors preclude elevating by fill.
 In such cases, the methods used must be adequate to support the structure as well as withstand the various forces and hazards associated with flooding.

 All new residential structures located in areas that would become isolated due to flooding of surrounding ground shall be provided with a means of access that will be passable by wheeled vehicles during the base flood.
 However, this criterion shall not apply where the Administrator determines there is sufficient flood warning time for the protection of life and property.
-When estimating flood warning time, consideration shall be given to the criteria listed in 567-75.2(3), Iowa Administrative Code.
+When estimating flood warning time, consideration shall be given to the criteria listed in 567-75.2(3), lowa Administrative Code.